-To minimize potential advorse visual-impacts associated with towers, co-location-of-antennas by-more than one provider on personal wireless service towers shall take precedence over the construction-of-new-personal-wireless-service-towers.-Providers-are-encouraged, by the opportunity-for-expedited-review as provided in-this Chapter, to-co-locate antennas onto personal wireless service towers.-Unless the applicant has shown by substantial evidence that it has made a good faith effort to mount the antenna on an existing personal wireless service tower the City may deny the application to construct a new personal wireless service tower.
+To minimize potential adverse visual impacts associated with towers, co-location of antennas by more than one provider on personal wireless service towers shall take precedence over the construction of new personal wireless service towers.
+Providers are encouraged, by the opportunity for expedited review as provided in this Chapter, to co-locate antennas onto personal wireless service towers.
+Unless the applicant has shown by substantial evidence that it has made a good faith effort to mount the antenna on an existing personal wireless service tower.